 In addition to her role as truth-teller, Seales wears many other hats: DJ, singer, comedian, actress, and game show host.
 She also holds a master's degree in African-American studies from Columbia University.
 We spoke to Seales at POPSUGAR Play/Ground — where she interviewed Tiffany Haddish on stage — about what's next for her and for her character.

 As one-half of Insecure's most stable couple, Seales said she hopes that Tiffany and Derek (Wade Allain-Marcus) are in it for the long haul, and that the rumors that Tiffany is cheating on Derek aren't true.
 "Issa wanted to have a couple on the show that actually is working, that actually is functional," Seales said.
 "I think that it's important to see a functional couple on television, especially a functional black couple.
 We'll see in season three what happens, but when I heard those rumors, I was like, 'I hope that's not the case.'"
-(Watch the season three trailer.)

 While many people know Seales from Insecure, she's also the creator and host of a live black-culture game show, aptly named Smart Funny & Black, which brings together all of her talents.
 "I get to sing, host, use my master's in African-American studies, and do comedy all in one space.
 This is the realization of a dream."